mongoid/mongoid-history/README.md

 **Ignore soft-deleted embeds_many objects from being tracked**

-Default paranoia column is `deleted_at`.
+Default paranoia field is `deleted_at`.
 You can use custom field here as below:

 ```ruby
 class Book